engineyard/ey-docs/pages/bundler-tips-for-appcloud.md

 is where `bundle pack` comes in handy.
 Just run that command from your development machine which will pack the gems into `vendor/cache`.
 When you deploy, run `bundle install --local` to install the gems from the `vendor/cache` directory.

+## Installation Groups

+Currently, the only way to configure the groups passed to `bundle install --without` is by creating an `eydeploy.rb` in the root of your application.
+Then put the following in it and modify as needed:

+    def bundler_10_installer(version)
+      opts = [
+        "--deployment",
+        "--path #{c.shared_path}/bundled_gems",
+        "--binstubs #{c.binstubs_path}",
+        "--without development test other groups etc"
+      ]
+      BundleInstaller.new(version, opts.join(" "))
+    end